 - Fully paid up members named on the membership list, will have full voting rights.

-- The Society shall be administered by an Executive Committee consisting of not less than 3 Honorary officers which will include Chairman, Secretary and Treasurer and at least 5 other people, all of whom must be full members of the Society.
-A quorum of the Executive shall consist of two thirds of the Committee and must include at least 2 officers.
+- The Society shall be administered by an Committee consisting of not less than 3 Honorary officers which will include Chairman, Secretary and Treasurer and at least 5 other people, all of whom must be full members of the Society.
+A quorum shall consist of 4 people of which 2 are Executive Officers.

 - An Annual General Meeting shall be held during the month of March when the officers shall present their reports.
 Notice in writing of this meeting and the agenda shall be given to members entitled to attend and vote, at least 28 days prior to the event.

-- An Extraordinary General Meeting may be convened either at the request of the Executive Committee or at the request of 10% of the members with prior written notice given to members atleast 28 days before the meeting.
-A quorum at such a meeting shall consist of at least 3 officers and not less than 30 voting members.
+- An Extraordinary General Meeting may be convened either at the request of the Committee or at the request of 10% of the members with prior written notice given to members at least 28 days before the meeting.

 - The Constitution may be altered only at an Annual General Meeting or at an Extraordinary General Meeting of the Society for which proper notice has been given.
 Such notice shall include the Resolution setting out the terms of the proposed alteration.
 The Resolution must be passed by not less than two thirds of the voting membership.
 Those unable to attend meetings shall have the right to a postal vote.